dan-t/rusty-tags/README.md

 After its run a `rusty-tags.vi / rusty-tags.emacs` file should be beside of the `Cargo.toml` file.

-`rusty-tags` will also put a `rusty-tags.vi / rusty-tags.emacs` file to the source code of every dependency, so after jumping to a dependency, you're able to jump further to its dependencies.
+Additionally every dependency gets a tags file at its source directory, so jumping further to its dependencies is possible.

-`rusty-tags` should also correctly handle the case if a dependency reexports parts of its own dependencies.
+If a dependency reexports parts of its own dependencies, then these reexported parts are also contained in the tags file of the dependency.

-Currently `rusty-tags` doesn't support dependency overrides and local path dependencies are only supported if they're contained in your projects `Cargo.toml`.
+Currently dependency overrides aren't supported and local path dependencies are only supported if they're contained in the `Cargo.toml` of the root cargo project.
-For git dependencies it only searches inside of `~/.cargo/git/checkouts/` and for crates.io dependencies inside of `~/.cargo/registry/src/github.com-*`.

 Rust Standard Library Support
 =============================

-`rusty-tags` will create tags for the standard library if you supply the rust source by defining the environment variable `$RUST_SRC_PATH`.
+Tags for the standard library are created if the rust source is supplied by defining the environment variable `RUST_SRC_PATH`.

 If you're using [rustup](<https://www.rustup.rs/>) you can get the rust source of the currently used compiler version by calling:

     $ rustup component add rust-src

-And the setting `$RUST_SRC_PATH` inside of `.bashrc`:
+And then setting `RUST_SRC_PATH` inside of e.g. `~/.bashrc`:

     $ export RUST_SRC_PATH=$(rustc --print sysroot)/lib/rustlib/src/rust/src/